 - Warning.
 Written notice to a Student or Student organization that continued or further violations of any university policy, rule, or regulation within a specific period of time (not to exceed one calendar year) may result in an additional response from the university.
 Warnings may require specific conditions to be completed.

 - Suspension.
-Suspension is the immediate removal of the Student’s affiliation with the university for a specific period of time, which includes exclusion from classes, university housing, and all other university activities.
+Suspension is the immediate removal of the Student's affiliation with the university for a specific period of time, which includes exclusion from classes, university housing, and all other university activities.
 Suspended Students are not allowed to be on campus for any reason during the period of suspension and may be arrested for trespassing if found on university property.
-Students are not allowed to live on campus after a return from the suspension period.
+Students returning from suspension have an initial restriction from living in campus housing and are placed on indefinite probation for the remainder of their time at RIT.
 Suspended Student organizations may lose certain privileges, such as use of campus facilities, participation in university activities, use of allocated funds, recruitment, or new member education activities.
 If a Student organization with a national affiliation (e.g., a Greek-letter organization) is found responsible for misconduct and is placed on a status of Suspension, RIT will inform the national office of the decision.
-Specific conditions will be required to be completed prior to the Student or Student organization’s return.
+Specific conditions will be required to be completed prior to the Student or Student organization's return.
 Once the term and the conditions of a suspension are completed, it is the responsibility of the Student to contact their academic college to discuss returning to that college.

 - Expulsion.
 Expulsion is a permanent involuntary separation of a Student from the university.
 Under typical circumstances, readmission is not possible.

-- Additional Statuses for Student Organization Statuses.
-While Student organizations may be placed on a status similar to individual Students, including Warning, Probation, and Suspension, several other statuses apply solely to Student organizations.
+Additional Statuses for Student Organization .
+While Student Organizations may be placed on a status similar to individual Students, including Warning, Probation, and Suspension, several other statuses apply solely to Student organizations.

 - Disaffiliation.
 Disaffiliation is a permanent involuntary process to revoke recognition of a university organization that has a charter.